needle-mirror/com.unity.polyspatial.visionos/Documentation~/Assets.md

 RealityKit for visionOS does not support 3D textures or cubemaps, so users must reimplement these texture assets in terms of 2D textures instead.

 ### Render Textures
 Unity will replicate render targets to RealityKit in real time, but currently only a limited number of submissions can be made at rate.
-Introducing additional render targets may contend with Unity's own graphics buffer sumbmission, hindering overall performance.
+Introducing additional render targets may contend with Unity's own graphics buffer submission, hindering overall performance.

 Also note that you must manually mark RenderTextures as dirty after modifying them; currently, no such dirtying occurs automatically, and if the texture isn't dirtied it won't be replicated over to RealityKit.